derived smooth geometry

 There are two important classes of algebraic groups whose intersection is trivial (the identity group): Linear algebraic groups and abelian varieties.

 Any algebraic group contains a unique normal linear algebraic subgroup such that their quotient is an abelian variety.

 An algebraic group is linear iff it is affine.

 An algebraic group scheme is affine if the underlying scheme is affine.

-Another important class are commutative algebraic -groups whose underlying variety is projective, namely the abelian varieties; in dimension these are precisely the elliptic curves.
+Another important class are connected algebraic -groups whose underlying variety is projective; these are automatically commutative so they are called abelian varieties.
+In dimension these are precisely the elliptic curves.
 If is a perfect field and an algebraic -group, the theorem of Chevalley says that there is a unique linear subgroup such that is an abelian variety.